yummiesfromscratch/yummiesfromscratch.github.io/_drafts/2014-10-10-seafood-paella.md

 Most traditional paella consists of meat (chicken and rabbit), land snails, beans and seasoning.
 However, similar to Mediterranean coast folks, we get awesome seafood living in SF Bay area on the Pacific Coast.
 Therefore, I like to prepare mine with lots of fresh and live seafood.

 Make sure you get good quality Valencia rice.
 Whole Foods sell Bomba rice which works very well.
+This is made using a Lodge 15" Paella Pan.

 ### Ingredients
 - 2 chicken thigh with bones and skin